SoftUni-Internal/interactive-content/EN/04-Exam-Prep/01-Problem-02 .md

 ## Input

-* On the first line you will be given an integer `n` – representing the number of barcodes that you will be receiving next.
+* On the first line you will be given an integer `n` – representing the number of barcodes that you will be receiving next

-* On the next n lines, you will receive different strings.
+* On the next n lines, you will receive different strings

 ## Output